 Metaphone Improves upon the Metaphone and Double Metaphone algorithms with more exact consonant and internal vowel settings that allow you to produce words or names more or less closely matched to search terms on a phonetic basis.
 Metaphone 3 increases the accuracy of phonetic encoding to 98%.
-This option was developed to respond to limitations of Soundex.

-Phonetic code algorithm that matches an approximate pronunciation to an exact spelling and indexes words that are pronounced similarly.
+This option was developed pronunciation to an exact spelling and indexes words that are pronounced similarly.
 Part of the New York State Identification and Intelligence System.
 Say, for example, that you are looking for someone's information in a database of people.
 You believe that the person's name sounds like "John Smith", but it is in fact spelled "Jon Smyth".
 If you conducted a search looking for an exact match for "John Smith" no results would be returned.
 However, if you index the database using the NYSIIS algorithm and search using the NYSIIS algorithm again, the correct match will be returned because both "John Smith" and "Jon Smyth" are indexed as "JAN SNATH" by the algorithm.